mxro/maxrohde-web/content/posts/2015/2015-01-26-free-pdf-printing-for-windows-without-adware/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Free PDF Printing for Windows without Adware'
+date: '2015-01-26'
 categories:
-- productivity
+  - 'productivity'
-coverImage: freepdf-print.png
-date: "2015-01-26"
 tags:
-- tools
+  - 'tools'
-title: Free PDF Printing for Windows without Adware
+coverImage: 'freepdf-print.png'
 ---

 Printing from any windows application to a PDF printer is not supported in the most recent Windows versions by default.